Zieten, Hans Joachim von

 During the short peace between the First and Second Silesian War, as the other Prussian cavalry units, the hussars were completely overhauled.
 They now combined an iron discipline with the dash and skirmishing qualities of the best irregulars.
 From then, the Prussian hussars were considered the best of their arm in Europe.

-At the beginning of the Second Silesian War, Zieten was promoted major-general.
+On September 24, 1744, at the beginning of the Second Silesian War, Zieten was promoted to major-general.
 Soon after, he fought the brilliant action of Moldaustein.

 In 1745, Zieten at the head of 500 hussars led the now legendary Zietenritt, a 22 hours long cavalcade round the enemy's lines with the object of delivering the king's order to Margrave von Schwedt at Jägerndorf in Upper-Silesia.
 Zieten resorted to a ruse, disguising his regiment as an Austrian unit and following an Austrian dragoon regiment along its way towards Jägerndorf.
 When his ruse was finally discovered, Zieten managed to escape and to reach Jägerndorf.
 He had accomplished his mission while loosing only 3 hussars dead, 20 wounded and 2 missing.
 This allowed von Schwedt to make his junction with the main army just in time to fight the victorious battle of Hohenfriedberg on June 4.